mariana-farinha/arcadegame/README.md

 render-> function that displays the player on the screen handleInput-> function that commands the player to act according to the keyboard input that fired the event listener and respecting the platform boundaries

+####Run and Play the Application
+Open index.html and start playing using the following keyboard controls to move your character: left, right, up, down.
+Everytime the you collide with a bug the game restarts and you're taken to the starting point.

 #####Remarks
 The game has a total of 3 enemy instances.
 The goal of this game is stay in play for as long as possible.